Almond: In culture

 The almond is highly revered in some cultures.
-The tree originated in the Middle East.
 In the Bible, the almond is mentioned ten times, beginning with Genesis 43:11, where it is described as "among the best of fruits".
 In Numbers 17, Levi is chosen from the other tribes of Israel by Aaron's rod, which brought forth almond flowers.
 The almond blossom supplied a model for the menorah which stood in the Holy Temple, "Three cups, shaped like almond blossoms, were on one branch, with a knob and a flower; and three cups, shaped like almond blossoms, were on the other … on the candlestick itself were four cups, shaped like almond blossoms, with its knobs and flowers" (Exodus 25:33–34; 37:19–20).
 In Jeremiah 1:11–12, the vision of an almond branch conveys a wordplay in Hebrew between shaqed (almond) and shoqed (watching), symbolizing God's vigilant commitment to fulfill His word.
 Many Sephardic Jews give five almonds to each guest before special occasions like weddings.

 Similarly, Christian symbolism often uses almond branches as a symbol of the virgin birth of Jesus; paintings and icons often include almond-shaped haloes encircling the Christ Child and as a symbol of Mary.
 The word "luz", which appears in Genesis 30:37, sometimes translated as "hazel", may actually be derived from the Aramaic name for almond (Luz), and is translated as such in the New International Version and other versions of the Bible.
-The Arabic name for almond is لوز "lauz" or "lūz".
-In some parts of the Levant and North Africa, it is pronounced "loz", which is very close to its Aramaic origin.

 The Entrance of the flower (La entrada de la flor) is an event celebrated on 1 February in Torrent, Spain, in which the clavarios and members of the Confrerie of the Mother of God deliver a branch of the first-blooming almond-tree to the Virgin.